by Sabine Hannakampf

-On November 9, a citizens’ initiative led by pro-life activist Kaja Godek submitted a bill called “Stop LGBT” to the Sejm – a motion to ban any gatherings that “question marriage as a union of man and woman” or “promote same-sex relationships”.
+On November 9, a citizens’ initiative led by pro-life activist Kaja Godek submitted a bill called “Stop LGBT” to the Sejm – a motion to ban any gatherings that “question marriage as a union of a man and a woman” or “promote same-sex relationships”.

 “We want a ban on Pride meetings because they violate the constitutional order”,